-Cook the pasta in a large pot of boiling salted water according to package instructions.
-For the final 5 minutes of cooking, place a steamer over the boiling water and gently steam the broccoli, haricot verts, and peas until they are bright green and just-tender about 4 minutes.
+Cook pasta in a large pot of boiling salted water according to package instructions.
+For the final 5 minutes of cooking, place a steamer over boiling water and gently steam broccoli, haricot verts, and peas until they are bright green and just-tender, about 4 minutes.
 (If you do not have a steamer, bring a large saucepan of water to a boil.
-Add the broccoli, beans and peas and cook for 4 minutes.)
-Drain and set aside in the pan covered with a kitchen towel.
+Add the broccoli, beans, and peas and cook for 4 minutes.)
+Drain and set aside in a pan covered with a kitchen towel.

-Heat the butter in a large frying pan, add the garlic and gently fry for one minute taking care not to burn.
-Add the shrimp and cook for 4 minutes turning frequently.
-Once pink and cooked through, spoon the shrimp into a bowl to reserve and cover with a kitchen towel.
+Heat butter in a large frying pan, add garlic, and gently fry for one minute, taking care not to burn.
+Add shrimp and cook for 4 minutes turning frequently.
+Once pink and cooked through, spoon shrimp into a bowl to reserve and cover with a kitchen towel.

-Once cooked, drain the pasta, reserving ¼ cup of the pasta water and set aside.
-Transfer the pasta to the frying pan, add the broccoi, haricot verts, peas, and reserved pasta water.
-Return the pan to medium heat and gently stir to reheat the pasta and vegetables.
-Add the cherry tomatoes, shrimp and parmesan and stir through the pasta.
-Finally, tear the basil into small pieces and stir through.
+Once cooked, drain pasta, reserving ¼ cup of the pasta water.
+Transfer pasta to frying pan, add broccoli, haricot verts, peas, and reserved pasta water.
+Return pan to medium heat and gently stir to reheat pasta and vegetables.
+Add cherry tomatoes, shrimp, and parmesan and stir pasta.
+Finally, tear basil into small pieces and stir.

-Serve the pasta immediately in four warmed pasta bowls and sprinkle with the lemon zest and red pepper flakes.
+Serve pasta immediately in four warmed pasta bowls and sprinkle with lemon zest and red pepper flakes.
 Serve at once.

 Make This Pasta Dish Your Own